DevOpsBootcamp/website/source/frameworks.rst

 .. ifnotslides::

-    Things to keep in mind when looking for a framwork:
+    Things to keep in mind when looking for a framework:

     - There are many frameworks in the world, some are better than others so do your research.
-    - Just because a framework does what you want make sure there isn't a *better tool for the job*.
+    - Just because a framework does what you want doesn't mean there isn't a *better tool for the job*.
-    - Most popular languages have at least two or three frameworks for common applicatiosn (listed above), so figure out which those are and which one looks best:
+    - Most popular languages have at least two or three frameworks for common applications (listed above), so figure out which those are and which one looks best.
+Good frameworks usually have:

-        - Has a good community.
+        - Good documentation
-        - Is well documented.
+        - Active developers
-        - gives you the freedom/lack of freedom you're looking for.
+        - A helpful community

 Web Frameworks